tarantool/doc/doc/reference/tooling/tcm/tcm_configuration.rst

 Configuration
 =============

 ..
-TODO: write specific configuration tutorials for http, security, logging, and so on.
+TODO: write specific configuration tutorials for http, security, logging, and so on. (https://github.com/tarantool/doc/issues/3545)

-This topic describes the |tcm_full_name| configuration model.
+This topic describes how to configure |tcm_full_name|.
 For the complete list of |tcm| configuration parameters, see the :ref:`TCM configuration reference <tcm_configuration_reference>`.

 Configuration structure